Racial Equity and Health

 - Democratizing data: our data dashboard includes local health equity indicators that, when possible, are disaggregated by race and ethnicity.
 This data can help residents and decisionmakers to inform policies and programs that can build healthier and more equitable communities.

 - Budget Equity Tools: we are compiling promising practices from local jurisdictions around the country that are approaching their allocation of public resources with a racial equity lens.

 - Government Alliance on Race and Equity (GARE): San Mateo County Health has been part of GARE, a national network of government working to achieve racial equity and advance opportunities for all, for the last four years.
+GARE presented a that anyone can pick up and use to bring an equity lens to their work.
 With a Racial Equity Action Plan in place and a multi-divisional workgroup working to operationalize racial health equity in County Health.

 - Community Priorities for COVID; This Community Priorities During COVID-19 document covers 13 themes identified by local grassroots partners, residents and leaders in our most impacted communities to ensure that COVID-19 response and recovery efforts prioritize impacted communities.
 The list has been shared with over 1,000 residents, including community partners, local elected officials, and city and county staff.